 Cut your rags into 1″ x 5″ strips, fill in a holey non-skid mat and you have this soft and very fluffy area rug.
 It may be great for rolling around, but what also makes this greater is upcycling fabric scraps and old tired cotton shirts.
 Go for color or go for texture, but either way this rug is as fun to make as it is to lie down.

 Chandi, our blogger and diyer, loves yarn.
 Although she used fine grey merino wool for this rug, you can opt for a less expensive options or use strips of clothing or fabric scraps like we used for our other projects.
 Another great plus for this project, no tools are needed as we are only using our fingers to hook the “yarn”.
 Lastly, enjoy your new rug.

 (18) How the Hula Hoop

 More than a toy, the lowly hula hoop can now be used as a portable loom.
-First, upcycle your old t-shirts by cutting them into strips.
-You can also mix and match colors to make this easy and super fast rug or doormat.
-All in all, you can make a rug with 10 to 12 shirts, your hula hoop and some patience with a pair of scissor.
-Next, you can sew together each of your finished rugs to make one whole huge rug.
-Additionally, this is a great rug for absorbing water or for sitting down with his soft textures.
+Upcycle your old t-shirts by cutting them into strips, mixing and matching the colors to make this easy and super fast rug or doormat.
+All in all, you can make a rug with 10 to 12 shirts, your hula hoop and some patience with a pair of scissors.
+Next, sew together each of your finished rugs to make one whole huge rug which will be great for absorbing water or for sitting down with its soft textures.

 (19) Cozy Crochet Mandala Rug

-Put some Zen into your room with this mandala rug that is pure crochet gorgeousness.
-First, use crochet yarn aka Zpagetti, a big enough crochet hook and a really large darning yarn.
-While you now become relaxed, keep on making this beautiful mandala pattern.
+Add some Zen to your room with this mandala rug that is pure crochet gorgeousness.
+Use crochet yarn aka Zpagetti, a big enough crochet hook and just keep on making this beautiful mandala pattern.